Skip to main content

 2. Set your environment

-Fund WALLET with a small amount of Sepolia USDC so the wallet can pay x402 fees.
+Fund the wallet behind BRICKKEN_PRIVATE_KEY with a small amount of Base Sepolia Circle USDC (0x036CbD53842c5426634e7929541eC2318f3dCF7e) so it can pay the x402 send fee.
+In brickken-relayed mode Brickken’s relayer covers native gas.

 3. Sanity checks